-Approach cautiously at a slow rate of speed.

-Look for pedestrians, traffic, or other objects before, during, and after coming to a stop.

-Continuously check all mirrors.

-If the school bus is so equipped, activate alternating flashing amber warning lights at least 200 feet or approximately 5-10 seconds before the school bus stop or in accordance with state law.

-Continuously check mirrors to monitor the danger zones for students, traffic, and other objects.

-Move as far as possible to the right on the traveled portion of the roadway.
+- Approach cautiously at a slow rate of speed. - Look for pedestrians, traffic, or other objects before, during, and after coming to a stop. - Continuously check all mirrors. - If the school bus is so equipped, activate alternating flashing amber warning lights at least 200 feet or approximately 5-10 seconds before the school bus stop or in accordance with state law. - Turn on right turn signal indicator about 100-300 feet or approximately 3-5 seconds before pulling over. - Continuously check mirrors to monitor the danger zones for students, traffic, and other objects. - Move as far as possible to the right on the traveled portion of the roadway.